My 88×31-pixel buttons!

 ![]() |

-Hadrosaurus Software – rainbow dinosaur and white letter H (unofficial button!) | Hadrosaurus Software – Logo & Icon |
+Hadrosaurus Software – white text on rainbow background (unofficial!) | Hadrosaurus Software – Logo & Icon |

 ![]() |

-the web-safe palette | – |
+the entire web-safe palette | – |

 ![]() |